jdoleary/Eden/tasks/CurrentTasks.md

     - http://www.angusj.com/resourcehacker/
     - osx: https://stackoverflow.com/questions/30291757/attaching-an-icon-resource-to-a-rust-application
     - Also change the .exe details, description and copyright and original filename
+- Make it so that --parseDir is the final unnamed argument so you can drag a folder onto the exe to run it on that folder
+- Ensure `test image paths` works
+    - it seems an image can be referenced by name alone unless there are multiple copies
+    - If there are multiple copies it references the one at root
 ---
 - Ensure caching supports UNPUBLISHING notes
 - TODO support ` ![[wikilink#Header]] for headers`